 Course Learning Outcomes

-A developed understanding of the relationship between construction and design
+- evaluate the relationship between construction and design through a theoretical framework.

-Ability to carry out research and into construction and construction practices
+- carry out research into construction and construction practices through personally guided research.

 University Graduate Attributes